 - Stargate Atlantis:

-- John Shepard suggests the Daedalus crew uses Asgard transporter beams to teleport nukes inside Wraith hiveships.
+- John Sheppard suggests the Daedalus crew uses Asgard transporter beams to teleport nukes inside Wraith hiveships.
 The resident Asgard engineer vehemently objects, as they specifically avoid using transporters in this manner.
 This works several times, destroying a few hiveships, before the Wraith adapt with a jamming signal.

 - Of course, said Asgard is arguably being hypocritical as, in their first appearance, the Asgard destroy three Goa'uld Ha'taks by taking them apart with transport beams.
 But in his defense, it was a different individual, facing a different enemy, using the technology as a weapon in a different way.